-CimaVax EGF is a new vaccine treatment being developed in Cuba for non small cell lung cancer.
+CimaVax EGF is a vaccine treatment being developed in Cuba for non small cell lung cancer.

 The CimaVax vaccine is made up of two proteins, one of which is EGF.
 The vaccine works by stimulating the body’s immune response.
 It encourages the body to make antibodies that recognise and bind to EGF.
 This stops the EGF attaching to the receptors on cancer cells.
 So there is no signal telling the cancer cells to grow and divide.
 This slows the growth of the cancer.

-You can find detailed information about cancer vaccines in the cancer treatment section.
+You can read our detailed information about cancer vaccines.

 - If the vaccine could help people live longer

 - The immune response people had to it

 The results showed that people who had the vaccine lived slightly longer – on average about 4 to 6 months.
 It also improved people’s quality of life by reducing symptoms such as coughing and breathlessness.

 The trial results also showed that people younger than 60 did better than those who were over 60.
 There were 12 people under 60 who had a good immune response and their improvement in survival was greatest – they lived on average for just over 15 months compared to 7.4 months for people who didn’t have the vaccine.
 Do remember that this is a small group – 12 is really too small a number to draw any firm conclusions.